-Maria Norrman’s work explores hers and other people's fantasies, which often relate to how the body, clothing, identities and gender are perceived and presented.
+Maria Norrman’s work explore the meeting between hers and other people's fantasies, which often relate to how clothing, bodies, identities and genders are perceived and presented.
 Norrman often examine how history is used as a tool for relating to one's surroundings, or as a strategy to repress it.
-The work explores why we fantasise and create images about topics such as war history, gender and sexuality.
+The work explore why we fantasise and create images about topics such as war history, gender and sexuality.

 By taking part in the work herself, Norrman puts her appearances and gender expressions in relation to the participants, which create a dynamic situation in the tension between them.
 Their conversations often build up the central narrative.